openpolis/ooetl/ooetl/docs/tutorial.rst

     etl.etl()

-Extractors (and Loaders) may be easily extended within the projects using the `opdmetl` package.
+Extractors (and Loaders) may be easily extended within the projects using the `ooetl` package.
-As an example, consider the following example, extending the `opdmetl.HTMLParserExtractor`:
+As an example, consider the following example, extending the `ooetl.HTMLParserExtractor`:

 .. code-block:: python